 Some data privacy laws have specific restrictions on transferring personal data outside a country or region's borders.
-If required, the transfer can only take place providing there are certain safeguards in place or the transfer meets the criteria set within the specific privacy law.
+The transfer can only take place providing there are certain safeguards in place, or the transfer meets the criteria set within the specific privacy law.

-This includes internal transfers of personal data Accenture makes across its organisation and to third party suppliers and vendors located outside the UK.
-UK data privacy laws, for instance, require that when such a transfer takes place, additional safeguards, for example, model clauses or UK BCR are put in place to protect the data.
+This includes internal transfers of personal data Accenture makes across its global organisation and to third party suppliers and vendors located outside the EEA, Switzerland, and the UK.
+European privacy laws, for instance, require that when such a transfer takes place, additional safeguards, for example, model clauses or BCR are put in place to protect the data.